The Tolerance Induction Program® (TIP)

 How long will I be on gummy dosing?

-When dosing small milligram amounts, your child will be treated with gummies.
-Once your child successfully progresses to large protein amounts, you will no longer dose with gummies and instead measure these proteins in teaspoon amounts.
+When dosing small milligram amounts, you will be treated with gummies.
+Once you successfully progresses to large protein amounts, you will no longer dose with gummies and instead measure these proteins in teaspoon amounts.

 Next Visit